anselm/arpersist/README.md

   npm run
   (or node server.js)

-It will print out an http:// address to go to (* using the webxr-ios browser above) and this will bring up a client ux.
+It will print out an http:// address:port to go to (* using the webxr-ios browser above) and this will bring up a client ux.

 # Usage